From Dark Corner to DOT-COM:

 achieve higher success than those who do not.
 Election officials who build OLV

-into their strategic information technology plans—even if it is for ten
+into their strategic information technology plans—even if it is for ten years

-network vendors when the inevitable time arrives.
+vendors when the inevitable time arrives.

 I still miss watching my grandfather walk out on the